Beneficial State Bank’s mission is to produce social justice and environmental well-being at the same time as being economically sustainable.

 Theory of Change

-Beneficial State Bank (formerly One PacificCoast Bank, FSB & OneCalifornia Bank), grew from the vision of Tom Steyer and Kat Taylor and the team they formed to create a triple bottom-line bank and a supportive nonprofit foundation of the same name.
-In 2007, that vision was realized when OneCalifornia Bank and OneCalifornia Foundation opened in Oakland.
+Beneficial State Bank (formerly One PacificCoast Bank, FSB & OneCalifornia Bank), grew from the vision of Tom Steyer and Kat Taylor and the team they formed to create a triple bottom-line bank and a supportive non-profit foundation of the same name.
+In 2007, that vision was realised when OneCalifornia Bank and OneCalifornia Foundation opened in Oakland.
 Fashioned in the image of the great socially responsible banks and credit unions of national and international fame, the Bank is mandated to produce meaningful social justice and environmental benefits at the same time that it is financially sustainable.

 In December 2010, OneCalifornia bank acquired ShoreBank Pacific and changed its name to One PacificCoast Bank.
-The merger greatly expanded the Bank’s reach on the West Coast, and enhanced its capacity to serve its mission.
+The merger greatly expanded the bank’s reach on the West Coast, and enhanced its capacity to serve its mission.
 ShoreBank Pacific, a pioneer of environmentally sustainable banking, serves both Washington and Oregon.
 Joining forces with OneCalifornia Bank produced an enlarged footprint covering a bio-regional territory some call the Salmon Nation and united the forces of social justice and ecological banking.

 In October 2013, One PacificCoast Bancorp completed a stock purchase transaction of 90% of Albina Community Bank, bringing a Portland-based community bank that has been investing in individuals, families, businesses, and local neighborhoods over 17 years, into the bank’s family.

 In July 2014, One PacificCoast Bank rebranded to develop an identity that reflects the bank’s vision, mission and commitment to our triple bottom-line, rather than merely the geographical region served – Beneficial State Bank.